California Cadet Corps: Battalion Sergeant Major

-Battalion commanding officer and executive officer
+Battalion Commanding Officer and Executive Officer

-The battalion commanding officer is usually a C/LTC, and has the same responsibilities of a company commander, but like a C/SGM, it is on a greater level.
-The battalion CO is responsible for leading his company commanders and training the battalion XO.
-The battalion XO (authorized C/MAJ) is in charge of running day-to-day operations and to make sure all of the leaders under his/her command are communicating.
+The Battalion Commanding Officer (BNCO) is usually a C/LTC, and has the same responsibilities of a Company Commander at a greater level.
+The BNCO is responsible for leading his or her Company Commanders and training the Battalion Executive Officer (BNXO).
+The BNXO (typically a C/MAJ) is in charge of running day-to-day operations and ensuring that all of the leaders under his or her command are communicating.